Asia-Pacific Journal of Pharmacotherapy & Toxicology

 To find the risk factors univariate and multivariate binary logistic regression analysis was performed, patients aged >60 years (OR=5.807, p-value=0.000), patients diagnosed with meningeal TB (OR=2.429, p-value=0.007), had statistically significant association.
 Furthermore all those variable which had a p-value less than 0.2 were entered to MVBLR analysis.
 The results from the MVBLR analysis confirmed that patients >60 years (OR=10.440, p-value=0.000) and patients diagnosed with meningeal TB (OR=3.506, p-value=0.008) continued to show a statistically significant association with unsuccessful treatment outcomes as shown in Table 3.
 The model fit was based on a Hosmer-Lemeshow test that was not significant (p-value=0.530) and an overall classification table percentage of 74.4%.

 Table 1.
-Base line Sociodemographic and clinical characteristics of EPTB patients.
+Base line sociodemographic and clinical characteristics of EPTB patients.

 Characteristics